-The President and Executive Vice President serve as the Management and Investment Committee of Rand's wholly owned subsidiary, Rand Capital SBIC, Inc. ("Rand SBIC"), and are parties to a Profit Sharing Plan (the "Profit Sharing Plan") of Rand SBIC that was adopted by Rand as a requirement for the licensing of Rand SBIC as a Small Business Investment Company by the U.S. Small Business Administration ("SBA").
+The President and Chief Executive Officer and Executive Vice President serve as the Management and Investment Committee of Rand's wholly owned subsidiary, Rand Capital SBIC, Inc. ("Rand SBIC"), and are parties to a Profit Sharing Plan (the "Profit Sharing Plan") of Rand SBIC that was adopted by Rand as a requirement for the licensing of Rand SBIC as a Small Business Investment Company by the U.S. Small Business Administration ("SBA").

-The Compensation Committee, all of the members of which are independent members of the Board, makes determinations and recommendations to the Board of Directors with respect to the compensation of the NEOs.
-Each of the members (i) satisfies all of the independence requirements under the current rules and guidelines of the NASDAQ Stock Market as discussed under the "Director Independence" section of the Proxy Statement; (ii) are "outside Directors" (as defined in the regulations pursuant to Section 162(m) of the Code and (iii) are non-employee Directors (as defined in Rule 16b-3 of the Securities Exchange Act of 1934).
-The Compensation Committee's responsibilities and authority are set forth in the Compensation Committee Charter which is disclosed on the Rand Capital website.
-The Compensation Committee recommendations are then reviewed by the independent members of the Board, who are responsible for establishing such compensation.
-Rand's President is responsible for the compensation of Rand's staff other than the NEOs.
+The Compensation Committee, all of the members of which are Independent Directors of the Board, makes determinations and recommendations to the Board of Directors with respect to the compensation of the NEOs.
+Each of the members (i) satisfies all of the independence requirements under the current rules and guidelines of the NASDAQ Stock Market as discussed under the "Director Independence" section of the Proxy Statement; (ii) are "outside Directors" (as defined in the regulations pursuant to Section 162(m) of the IRS Code and (iii) are non-employee Directors (as defined in Rule 16b-3 of the Exchange Act).
+The Compensation Committee's responsibilities and authority are set forth in the Compensation Committee charter, which is disclosed on Rand's website.
+The Compensation Committee recommendations are then reviewed by the Independent Directors of the Board, who are responsible for establishing such compensation.
+Rand's President and Chief Executive Officer is responsible for the compensation of Rand's staff other than the NEOs.